sandeshnimhan/Imex-Image-Data-Extractor/README.md

 Improvements
 [
-Version 1.1 will be uploaded soon, with image enhancing feature, 100% character recognition, and much more Makefile to be included in next revision
+Version 1.1 will be uploaded soon, with image enhancing feature, 100% character recognition, and much more.
+Makefile to be included in next revision
 ]